-ewe "Java went the other way: 'Let's throw out everything that is hout useful in C and have all the bad stuff left."
+"Java went the other way: 'Let's throw out everything that is useful in C and have all the bad stuff left.""

 "I've heard every story about how your dog can eat assignments.
-Maybe they are true; maybe your dog eats an assignment a day" Buhr.
-CS 342 rob "Now don't sue me for that ... and I don't want to be in and mathNEWS either."
+Maybe they are true; maybe your dog eats an assignment a day" Buhr, CS 342

 "No flaming in the newsgroup.
-If you want to create an alt.hate.cs342, I don't care."
+If you want to create an alt.hate. cs342, I don't care."